top of page

 Property Criteria:

-Financing Criteria:
+Financing Features:

 • My First Home Scheme by Maybank:

-Financing Criteria:
+Eligibility Criteria:

 • HouzKEY Homeownership Plan:

-- For the first home priced below RM500k (SPA signed from 1 Jan 2021-31 Dec 2025)
+- For the first home priced up to RM500,000 (SPA signed before 31 Dec 2025)

 - Only applicable to residential properties, excluding SOHO/SOFO/SOVO/serviced residences